nejirah/eShop/README.md

     * App.tsx: The entry point of the application, rendering the main components and routing.
     * index.tsx: The main file that renders the React application into the DOM.

-Setup and Running the Project
-To run the eShop project locally, follow these steps:
-1. Clone the repository: git clone <repository-url>
-2. Navigate to the project directory: cd eShop
-3. Install the dependencies: npm install
-4. Start the development server: npm start
-5. Open your browser and access the project at http://localhost:3000
-Note: Ensure you have Node.js and npm installed on your system before running the project.

-Conclusion
-The eShop project showcases my knowledge and skills in React, TypeScript, and Material UI.
-Through building features such as a home page, products page with sorting and filtering, product details page, and add to cart functionality, I gained valuable experience in developing user-friendly applications.

-Furthermore, I am committed to continuing my work on the eShop project, ensuring its ongoing improvement and expansion.
-I will actively seek opportunities to enhance its functionality, incorporate user feedback, and implement additional features to create an even more comprehensive and engaging shopping experience.
-Stay tuned for future updates and developments!

-Happy coding!